DIPlib/diplib/changelogs/diplib_next.md

 - The low-level B-spline interpolation function had a bug that could sometimes cause the program to crash.
   See [issue #212](https://github.com/DIPlib/diplib/issues/212).

-- `dip::Rotation()` is bugged when selecting the `"periodic"` boundary condition.
+- `dip::Rotation()` has a bug if the `"periodic"` boundary condition is given.
 It now throws an exception if this boundary condition is used, rather than potentially crashing the program.

 - The numeric function `dip::modulo()` didn't handle all cases correctly.

+- `operator%()` and the unary `operator-()` for `dip::Image::Pixel` inputs threw a "data type not supported" exception for single-precision float pixels.

 ### Updated dependencies